Pat-Laub/drn/docs/index.md

 ## Documentation Structure

-The documentation covers installation and basic setup in [Getting Started](getting-started/installation.md), detailed usage patterns in the [User Guide](user-guide/index.md), complete technical specifications in the [API Reference](api/index.md), and practical applications in [Examples](examples/index.md).
+The documentation covers installation and basic setup in [Getting Started](getting-started/quickstart.md), complete technical specifications in the [API Reference](api/index.md).

 ## Contributing

 Contributions are welcome.
-Please see our [Development Guide](development/index.md) for details on getting started.

 ## Citation